Putting Children Up for Adoption Together

 What Do I Do Next?

-If you’re considering placing a sibling group for adoption, you can always request free information and to schedule a time to speak with an adoption specialist to go over all of your options.
-Contacting us does not obligate you to anything.
-You will never be charged by American Adoptions, and our adoption specialists will not try to convince you to choose adoption.
+If you’re considering placing a sibling group for adoption, you can always get free information and schedule a time to speak with an adoption specialist to go over all of your options.
 We want what is best for you and your kids — whatever that may be.

 Disclaimer